maxim-pre/job-tracker-front/README.md

 end
 ```

 Next it was time to start implementing the other models into the API.
 These included; Jobs, Notes, Contacts, Interviews.
-These were much more straight foreward to implement and I used the following process.
+These were much more straightforeward to implement and I used the following process.

 1. Generate the model in rails passing in all related fields from the ERD
 2. Create new routes in Routes.rb file to handle requests on the new model